 We look beyond certifications and labels, measuring the sustainability of a grower’s practice on an individual basis.
-Fundamentally, we work with growers driven by flavour, not yield and their growing methods reflect that choice.
+Fundamentally, we work with growers driven by flavour flavor, not yield and their growing methods reflect that choice.
 By having real transparency in our interaction with our growers, we are able to know exactly how they grow.

-Incredible flavour is a good indicator that a plant is grown sustainably, but we have identified six growing methods that we believe are key to building a more sustainable food system.
+Incredible flavour flavor is a good indicator that a plant is grown sustainably, but we have identified six growing methods that we believe are key to building a more sustainable food system.
 We look for at least one of these techniques in each of our growers.
 Where there is room for improvement in their practice, we offer our support to make the transition possible.

 We build the necessary infrastructure for small-scale growers to supply their produce at a higher volume without the need to compromise on the sustainability of their methods.